sirspudd/sspdd/recipes/crunchies.md

 toast ahead of incorporation for ~30 min at 180C (350F)

 - 3 cups of raw rolled oats
-- 1 cup of unsweetened coconut
+- 1 cup of unsweetened  shredded coconut
 - 1 cup of black sesame seed
-- 2 cups hazel nuts
+- 2 cups hazelnuts
 - 2 cups of almonds
-- 1 cup of pecan nuts
+- 1 cup of pecans
-- 1 cup of pistachio
+- 1 cup of pistachios (all nuts clearly shelled)

 ## toffee